Position and Expertise

 After graduating from Caltech, Berry spent the summer training under Ed Parker in his first “gang of 8” Kenpo Karate class in Altadena, California.
 The most valuable part of the training was how to fall.
 Parker’s training allowed Berry, years later, to endure two serious falls on his back onto concrete with absolutely no injury.

-When a graduate student at University of Nevada, his athletic performance in a wide variety of required events won him a membership in the elite Sigma Delta Psi national athletic honorary society.
+When a graduate student at University of Nevada, his athletic performance won him a membership in the elite Sigma Delta Psi national athletic honorary society.
 Others who have achieved this level of athletic performance include Astronaut Edward White, super-athlete Norm Hoffman, Dr. Fred Hatfield, and Dr. Thomas Cureton.